openSUSE/openSUSE-release-process/Alpha.md

 Send email to autobuild@suse.de to setup the openSUSE:Leap:X.Y and openSUSE:Leap:X.Y:ToTest project.

+#### Enable sync sources and binaries from releavant SUSE:SLE project from IBS to OBS

+(check whether the SUSE:SLE-15-SPX project already exists, prior making the request) Please send a request to autobuild@suse.de to sync binaries and sources for SUSE:SLE sources and binaries Blacklist for packages that need to be skipped from sync can be found here https://en.opensuse.org/Portal:Leap:Jump/OBS/Blacklist

+This should ideally be send at least day ahead of the SLE-X-SPY Beta1 date.

+mailto: autobuild@suse.de
+subject: please sync sources and binaries for SUSE:SLE-X-SPY:GA to OBS after Beta1

+Hello Autobuild team,

+could you please enable sync of sources and binaries for SUSE:SLE-X-SPY:GA to OBS right after the Beta1 which is expected happen on DD.MM.YYYY.
+We need them as openSUSE Leap is based on these binaries.

+Blacklist of packages that should not be synced, is maintained by autobuild team.

+Thank you

 #### add link to openSUSE project
 Blocks: ask for scc enablement